Exhausted Teacher? We've all been there. Take time out!

 Switch off and re-connect – Relax

 Now, this is the only one that’s going to take some thinking time.
 It also involves some time out too.
 Sit back, relax and think.
-Look over your Edufolio and read a post from the beginning, middle and end of the year.
+Look over your Edufolio and read a post from the beginning, middle, and end of the year.
 Remember.
 Who were you 12 months ago?
 Where did you want to go this year?
 Did you get there or did you surprise yourself with a new journey?
 Write down 5 things you’ve achieved this year.
 Hey, you can even do it in an evidence post.
-Give each one a title and a paragraph about what, how and why you did that.
-You awesome person you!
-Let’s revel in the glory of 2018.
+Give each one a title and a paragraph about what, how, and why you did that.
+You awesome person!
+Let’s revel in the glory of your year.
 What do you think you might be celebrating?